UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 ## Resizing disk size via the portal

-These steps will work for both non managed and managed VM's.
+These steps will work for both unmanaged and managed VM's.

 1. Power down or detach the disk from the VM.